That Lucky Old Sun (album): Concept

 Wilson describes the album as "consisting of five 'rounds', with interspersed spoken word".
 Its main theme is celebration of life in Southern California, harking back to the themes of Wilson's earlier work with The Beach Boys.
 "California Role" and numerous spoken interludes such as "Cinco de Mayo" and "Between Pictures" celebrate the unique culture of Venice Beach, the Los Angeles film industry and numerous Californian landmarks including the Capitol Tower and Hollywood Bowl.
 Rolling Stone called it a "musical love letter to his native Los Angeles".

 A pervasive feeling of nostalgia and romance is visible in songs such as "Good Kind of Love", "Oxygen to the Brain" and "Forever She'll Be My Surfer Girl", which lyrically echoes the 1963 Beach Boys hit "Surfer Girl".
 The album also addresses Wilson's personal struggles in "Midnight's Another Day" and "Going Home".
-"Going Home" dates back at least one decade to Wilson's sessions with Andy Paley.
-The 1940s' song "That Lucky Old Sun" originally made famous by Frankie Laine who had a number one hit with it in 1949, serves as the overture, and the Wild Honey-era outtake "Can't Wait Too Long" also briefly features.
+The 1940s' song "That Lucky Old Sun" originally made famous by Frankie Laine who had a number one hit with it in 1949, serves as the overture.
+The album contains references to Wilson's previous work.
+The track "Morning Beat" borrows heavily from the 1968 outtake "Walkin'", while the track "Going Home" bears musical similarity to "Ding Dang" off the Beach Boys' 1977 album The Beach Boys Love You.
+Part of a 20/20-era outtake "Can't Wait Too Long" also briefly features.

 Early demos of the tracks "Midnight's Another Day" and "Forever She'll Be My Surfer Girl" were released on Wilson's official website in August 2007.
 Live bootlegs and studio demos of the complete work also circulated on the Internet.

 In 2009 a limited edition box set of That Lucky Old Sun was produced in England by Genesis Publications.
 The set was a collaboration with artist Peter Blake, and included twelve serigraphs by Blake each illustrating a song from the album as well as three facsimile sheets of music, a VIP pass and “one of the first pressings” of the That Lucky Old Sun CD.